 I mentioned that I spent $0 when I opened up The Goal-Getter Playbook for pre-orders.
 This was because my goal for selling the planner was to actually raise the funds I needed to invest in better tools, particularly Convertkit.

 Before I was on Convertkit though, I used MailChimp as my email service provider.
-I only used MailChimp throughout my entire pre-selling period.
+In fact, MailChimp was my email marketing provider for my entire pre-selling period.

 I got to learn how to set up multiple opt-ins on MailChimp while keeping all my subscribers in just one list (the holy grail).
 There were also some fantastic bonuses on how to write an awesome welcome series, as well as ebooks on email marketing for beginners.